-Yaupon Holly is a tree native to the Southeastern US.
-Its leaves were used for thousands of years by Southeastern native tribes as a stimulating beverage, medicinal plant & ceremonial drink.
-It is the only indigenous source of caffeine in North America and was the most sacred of our native medicinal plants.
-Yaupon is in the same Ilex family as Yerba Mate and Guayusa, also sacred plants from South America.
+Yaupon Holly is a tree native to the Southeastern United States.
+Its leaves were used for thousands of years by southeastern native tribes as a stimulating beverage, medicinal plant and ceremonial drink.
+Amongst the most sacred of our native medicinal plants, it is the only indigenous source of caffeine in North America.
+Yaupon is in the same Ilex family as Yerba Mate and Guayusa, sacred plants of South America.

-Yaupon was nurtured and transplanted where it could grow.
-It was so sacred that Native American tribes traveled far distances to consume & trade it.
-Ancient vessels have been found with residue of Yaupon as far south as Mexico where the Native Americans traded it for Cacao with the Mayans.
-Paired together, Yaupon + Cacao was considered a sacred drink.
-Both have Theobromine, "the Elixir of the Gods” but Yaupon provided the desired caffeine as the only source of caffeine native to North America.
+Yaupon was nurtured and transplanted where it could grow, and Native American tribes traveled great distances to consume and trade Yaupon.
+Ancient vessels have been discovered to contain traces of Yaupon, as far south as Mexico where the Native Americans traded with the Mayans, exchanging Yaupon for Cacao.
+When paired together, Yaupon and Cacao was consumed as a sacred ceremonial drink.
+Both Yaupon and Cacao contain theobromine.

-Yaupon was ubiquitous among the Native Americans of the South and was used in Native traditional medicine applications.
-Yaupon was used to:
+Yaupon was ubiquitous among the Native Americans of the Southern United States, used in native traditional medicine to:

 - Calm nerves